relic-se/CircuitPython_TTP229/README.rst

     :target: https://github.com/astral-sh/ruff
     :alt: Code Style: Ruff

 TonTouch TTP229 hardware driver for CircuitPython.
+The TTP229-BSF should be configured for 2 wire serial output interface in either 8 or 16 direct input key mode.

 Dependencies